phenotypic/Text-Classifier/README.md

 The script expects a CSV file in the same directory named `input.csv`.

 The CSV file should contain the columns `label` and `text`.
-For example, if you were training a model for sentiment analysis, your CSV would look something like this (assuming `0` represents negative sentiment, and `1` represents positive sentiment):
+For example, if you were training a classifier for sentiment analysis, your CSV would look something like this (assuming `0` represents negative sentiment, and `1` represents positive sentiment):

 ```
 label,text